 Skip to content

-Steps ๐Ÿ‘ฃ
+Steps πŸ‘£

 Steps are the atomic units of work in flowyml pipelines.
 They transform regular Python functions into tracked, cacheable, retriable building blocks.

-[!NOTE] What you'll learn: How to design reusable, testable steps that compose into production pipelines
+How to design reusable, testable steps that compose into production pipelines.
+Well-designed steps are pure, focused, and composable.

-Why Steps Matter
+Why Steps Matter πŸ‘£

 Without steps, you have: - Functions scattered across files, hard to reuse - No automatic caching of expensive operations - Manual error handling and retries - No visibility into what's running or failed